peclayson/ERA_Toolbox/README.md

   GNU General Public License for more details.

-  You should have received a copy of the GNU General Public License along with this program (gpl.txt).
+  You should have received a copy of the GNU General Public License along with this program [gpl.txt](https://github.com/peclayson/ERA_Toolbox/blob/master/gpl.txt).
 If not, see
   <http://www.gnu.org/licenses/>.